-The area of Liberal Studies provides an opportunity for students to explore major social, cultural, economic, environmental, and political issues through the lenses of scientific inquiry, ethical consciousness, historical contexts, and aesthetic awareness.
-The Liberal Studies major is for students who wish to pursue careers that utilize a broad liberal arts background, including government, public relations, journalism, criminal justice, small business management, non- profit service, and marketing.
-The Liberal Studies program is an interdisciplinary concentration comprised of complementary fields of study from the four divisions of the college.
-Students choose three focus areas from the 12 majors offered by the college, establishing a total of 66 hours of required/elective course hours for the major.
-The following is the course of study for the Liberal Studies program as well as the course descriptions.
+The Liberal Studies program offers students an opportunity to explore major social, cultural, economic, environmental, and political issues through the lenses of scientific inquiry, ethical consciousness, historical contexts, and aesthetic awareness.
+It is an interdisciplinary concentration that includes complementary fields of study from the four divisions of the College.
+The program is designed for students who wish to pursue careers that utilize a broad liberal arts background, including government, public relations, journalism, criminal justice, small business management, non-profit service, and marketing.
+To complete the major, students must choose three focus areas from the 12 majors offered by the College, which will require a total of 66 hours of required/elective course hours.

+Following is the degree plan for the major in Liberal Studies.